MikenzieAlasca/F21-1010/lab/lab-06/Lab-06.raw.md

 4. Search the data to see if the pattern is in the data.   `string.index(patter)` can be used to do this.
 It returns the location of a pattern in a string.
 If not found it throws an error.
 This means we will need to put it in a try/except block to catch the error.

+Turn in your python program and the output location of the pattern if it is found.

+# Copyright

+Copyright (C) University of Wyoming, 2021.